Low Carb Swedish Meatballs

 - Wine Sauce: Add a splash of dry red or white wine after sautéing the onions for a more complex sauce.
 Let it reduce slightly before adding the cream.

-Add the ground beef, pork rind crumbs, egg, minced garlic, allspice, nutmeg, whipping cream, and salt and pepper to taste to a mixing bowl, and knead until well combined.
+Step 1: Add the ground beef, pork rind crumbs, egg, minced garlic, allspice, nutmeg, whipping cream, and salt and pepper to taste to a mixing bowl, and knead until well combined before portioning it into meatballs.

-Heat the olive oil in a skillet over medium-high heat.
-Sear the meatballs evenly on all sizes until cooked to your liking.
+Step 2: Heat the olive oil in a skillet over medium-high heat.
+Sear the meatballs evenly on all sides.
 Remove and set aside.

-Return the meatballs to the skillet, and toss to coat in the sauce before serving.
+Step 4: Return the meatballs to the skillet and toss to coat in the sauce before serving.

 Note